ryanmk54/smack_online-public/doc/install.md

 ## Verify project directory has a .ruby-version file
-verify there is a file called .ruby-version that has `ruby-2.3.1` on the first line.
+Verify there is a file called .ruby-version that has `ruby-2.3.1` on the first line.
 This will make chruby automatically switch to ruby-2.3.1 when you cd to your project directory.

 ## PGP